philipturner/scene-color-reconstruction/README.md

-# Ading Color to 3D Scene Reconstruction for Augmented Reality Headset Experiences Using a Smartphone
+# Ading Color to 3D Scene Reconstruction for Augmented Reality Headset Experiences Using an iPhone